How Long Is GTA 6? The 75-Hour Story Length Leak Explained

 How Rockstar Has Handled Big Campaigns Before

-Learning from Red Dead Success
+Learning from Red Dead Redemption 2

 - 50+ hour campaign that never felt padded

-- Strong character development throughout
+- Strong character development throughout Arthur Morgan’s arc

 Image courtesy of Rockstar Games